 SENDCO / SENCO – Special educational needs and disability co-ordinator: The individual responsible for the day to day special education provision at a school or early years setting, it is their responsibility to ensure appropriate provision is accessible to meet the needs of children with special educational needs at that establishment.

-This should be the person who will lead access to additional support, if however you are struggling to access support for whatever reason you can contact the Early Years team at your Local Authority / Council and they will also have details of an independent team that is there to support families such as the SEND Partnership service in BANES or Supportive Parents in Bristol.
+This should be the person who will lead access to additional support.
+If however you are struggling to access support for whatever reason you can contact the Early Years team at your Local Authority / Council.
+They will also have details of an independent team that is there to support families such as the SEND Partnership service in BANES or Supportive Parents in Bristol.

-In our case we were awarded the 2 year old funding for 15 hours a week (term time only), for this we were provided with a reference number that we needed to supply the nursery for invoicing purposes.
-In addition to this we received inclusion support funding, often referred to as funding for one-to-one support.
+In our case we were awarded the 2 year old funding for 15 hours a week (term time only).
+For this we were provided with a reference number that we needed to supply the nursery for invoicing purposes.
+In addition to this we received inclusion support funding, often seen as funding for one-to-one support.

 The use of the inclusion funding is down to the setting but you and the local authority have a right to question where it is being spent and speak to the setting if you feel it is not being used in your child’s best interests.
 Contracts relating to the funding are between the local authority and the setting and you may be required to sign for this each term.

-I have been very lucky to live in an area where lots of help is available and local autism Facebook groups have also been an amazing resource to find out where to get help and to connect with other local mums.
+I have been very lucky to live in an area where lots of help is available.
+Local autism Facebook groups have also been an amazing resource to find out where to get help and to connect with other local mums.

-I was very lucky and my Health Visitor and local Children’s Centre helped me to get additional help for my son early on.
-Having said that I have found that I needed to be pro-active and find out about what was available and request access to support.
+My Health Visitor and local Children’s Centre helped me to get additional help for my son early on.
+I found that I needed to be pro-active and find out what was available to request access to support.
 Some suggestions of where to get help are below:

-Portage service – usually accessed by the local authority
+- Portage service – usually accessed by the children’s centre